DigitalCommons/open-data-and-maps/map-app/README.md

 The URI for the index into a dataset looks like https://w3id.org/sea-lod/oxford/.
 URIs for individual co-ops look like this: https://w3id.org/sea-lod/oxford/65 at one of those URIs, you'll get back HTML;

-if you ask for RDF/XML, then that is what you'll get - try this:
+If you ask for RDF/XML, then that is what you'll get - try this:

 ```
 curl  -H "Accept: application/rdf+xml" -L https://w3id.org/sea-lod/oxford/65
 ```